-- Nearly 850,000 low-income and elderly Oregonians qualify for the services of 100 legal aid attorneys.
+- Nearly 700,000 low-income and elderly Oregonians qualify for the services of 131 legal aid attorneys state wide.

-- This year, legal aid attorneys will serve more than 20,000 clients.
+- In 2021, legal aid attorneys served more than 15,000 clients.
 Legal aid stretches limited resources by providing self-help material and through pro bono programs.

 - OregonLawHelp.org, legal aid’s educational website, received more than 426,000 visitors in 2022.

 - Those eligible for legal aid must meet the federal poverty income guidelines.

 - About 72% of legal aid’s clients are women—most of them with children to support.

 - 20% of legal aid’s cases were family law cases in 2022, usually helping the victims of domestic violence obtain and enforce restraining orders and create stable home environment for their children.

 - Studies have shown that having a legal aid office in the community is the single largest factor in reducing domestic violence.